NathanKr/github-actions-simply-deploy-to-vps/README.md

 Basic VPS deploy workflow using Github Actions

 <h2>Project Description</h2>
-Github actions workflow that clone private repo on vps deploy folder.
+Github actions workflow that clone private repo on VPS deploy folder.
 The prev deploy folder is renamed

 <h2>Motivation</h2>
 You have a private repo on Github and you want to deploy it to VPS upon git post to main branch using a workflow file